Charges dropped against man falsely accused of battery after spring bar brawl

 MIAMI (WSVN) - The case against an innocent man wrongfully accused of battery after a bar brawl last spring has been dropped.

-Surveillance video recorded outside the bar located on the 4600 block of Flagler Street, at around 2 a.m., Sunday, March 31, showed several men starting a fight where Jorge Crusella, the man in question, got slashed in the face with a blade.
+Surveillance video recorded outside Asturias Sports Bar along the 4600 block of Flagler Street, at around 2 a.m., Sunday, March 31, showed several men starting a fight where Jorge Crusellas-Sotolongo, the man in question, got slashed in the face with a blade.

+“I used to weigh 185 pounds,” Crusellas-Sotolongo said through a translater.
+“Now, I weigh 155.
+Horrible.
+I was put in a place with a lot of people.
+I’ve never been arrested before in this country without any problems.”

-Some of them ended up rolling to the ground, including a man in a white shirt who appeared to be holding the blade or other sharp object and wielding it.
+Some of the men ended up rolling to the ground, including a man in a white shirt who appeared to be holding the blade or other sharp object and wielding it.

-Seconds later, the video shows Crusella, who was wearing a dark green shirt at the time, coming out of the bar holding a towel against his head after getting slashed.
+Seconds later, the video shows Crusellas-Sotolongo, who was wearing a dark green shirt at the time, coming out of the bar holding a towel against his head after getting slashed.

+“They should say that they’re sorry for this, that they’re doing everything they can to rectify it,” attorney said.
+“There are wonderful police officers out there fighting every day for our liberties, and we appreciate that.
+This was unfortunate.”

 The man who held the knife has not yet been identified and has not yet been charged.